swhobbit/x3270pro/README.md

+Title: README file for x3270pro repository

-# Read me file for x3270 repository
+# README file for x3270pro repository

 ## Overview

-This repository exists to provide an example of key mapping for `x3270` and `c3270` as used by the author (andrew.h@derbyshire.us) to access VM.
+This repository exists to provide an example of key mapping for `x3270` and `c3270` as used by the author ([andrew.h@derbyshire.us](mailto:andrew.h@derbyshire.us)) to access VM.

 ***Note:*** Do not use the program `tn3270`.
 It is older and does not handle all data streams from modern IBM mainframes properly.